1technophile/OpenMQTTGateway/docs/integrate/openhab3.md

 Bravo👏, second step done!
 Now let's add the Jinja transformation service.

 ## Install Jinja Transformation
-1. From the administration click on settings
+1. From the Administration click on Settings
-2. Click on bindings
+2. Click on Bindings
 3. Install Jinja Transformation (you can search at the bottom right)

 ![](../img/OpenMQTTGateway-OpenHAB-Theengs-mqtt-jinja.png)

 Second step done!

-## Upload OMG to an ESP32
+## Upload OpenMQTTGateway to an ESP32
-[Upload OMG from the web](../upload/web-install.md) by selecting `esp32dev-ble-openhab`
+[Upload OpenMQTTGateway from the web](../upload/web-install.md) by selecting `esp32dev-ble-openhab`

-Or use another upload methods from the Upload section.
+Or use another upload method from the Upload section.

-## Configure OMG from the web portal
+## Configure OpenMQTTGateway from the web portal
 [Wifi and MQTT configuration](../upload/portal.md)

-Or Use another upload methods from the Upload section that requires credentials before the build.
+Or use another upload method from the Upload section that requires credentials before the build.

-You should see the gateway connected to your broker by checking with an MQTT client like MQTT explorer.
+You should see the gateway connected to your broker by checking with an MQTT client like MQTT Explorer.

 ## Adding the things
-1. From the administration click on "Things" under "Settings", you should see a number in the INBOX button
+1. From the Administration click on "Things" under "Settings", you should see a number in the INBOX button

 ![](../img/OpenMQTTGateway-OpenHAB-Theengs-mqtt-things.png)